thegreatsunra/hyper-firenokai/README.md

 * Swapped out Firewatch color palette for Monokai palette
 * Added left padding to first tab to prevent title from running under macOS window controls

-I've only been tested this theme on macOS Sierra, so I cannot attest to the experience on other platforms.
+I've only tested this theme on macOS Sierra, so I cannot attest to the experience on other platforms.

 Issues are open and pull requests are welcome.